Ed-Whyatt/titan-barbers/README.md

 -   #### Imagery

-     -   Imagery is crucial to show the interior of the shop and the staff portraits all images are from [www.pexels.com](https://www.pexels.com/)
+     -   [Pixels](https://www.pexels.com/) : Pixels images have been used to show the interior of the shop and the staff portraits.

 ## Wireframes